Proper British Christmas Cake

 - Cool the cake in the tin on a cooling rack for an hour, then unwrap and leave to cool completely.
 Using a metal skewer, prick the surface of the cake and slowly pour over or wash with 2 to 3 tablespoons brandy, wrap in greaseproof and pop into a cake or airtight tin, repeating the feeding every two weeks until Christmas.

 Notes on Making a Proper British Christmas Cake:

 To ice or not?
-If does not stop this being a proper British Christmas cake, icing is a matter of personal taste.
-I prefer mine without, with a slice of Wensleydale cheese, and a glass of Port.
-But that’s me.
+It does not stop this being a proper British Christmas cake as icing is a matter of personal taste.
+I like mine without any icing, preferring it with a slice of Wensleydale cheese, and a glass of Port.

 Credit: © Elaine Lemm